-Bank indebtedness is classified as FVTPL.
-Bank line of credit, dividends payable, and accounts payable and accrued expenses are classified as financial liabilities at amortized cost.
+Bank line of credit, dividends payable, and accounts payable and accrued liabilities are classified as financial liabilities at amortized cost.

-(1) Accounting pronouncements
+(j) Accounting pronouncements

 At the date of authorization of these financial statements, certain new standards, and amendments to existing standards have been published by the International Accounting Standards Board ("IASB").
 Information on those expected to be relevant to the Company's financial statements is provided below.